 The fact that Carotone Black Spot Corrector cream sells like hot cake should ordinarily be enough proof that it works.
 But beyond the question of whether it works or not, are you aware of this cream’s ingredients-base and its long term effects on your skin?

-While it is true that black spots, pimples, acne scars and dark patched facial complexion is a big problem for many beauty-conscious ladies and gentlemen, but it is important to avoid being desperate about it, lest you seemingly solve a problem today – only to create a bigger problem for yourself tomorrow.
+While it is true that black spots, pimples, dark patched facial complexion, dark lips, dark knuckles and knees, and acne scars are big problems for many beauty-conscious ladies and gentlemen, it is super important to avoid being desperate about it, lest you seemingly solve a problem today – only to create a bigger problem for yourself tomorrow.

-In this no-nonsense review of Carotone Black Spot Corrector, we take a closer look at the cream – to uncover its composition, formulation, mechanism of action and implications of its prolonged use for the health and future of your precious skin.
+In this no-nonsense review of Carotone Black Spot Corrector cream, we take a closer look at the BSC lotion – to uncover its composition, formulation, mechanism of action, side effects and implications of its prolonged use for the health and future of your precious skin.

-Although most people – in their desperation to look lighter, clear dark spots or get rid of pimples – are less concerned about ingredients of cosmetics products as long as they think such products work, this is a terrible mistake.
+Although most people – in their desperation to look lighter, clear facial dark spots or get rid of pimples – are less concerned about the ingredients of popular cosmetics products as long as they think such products work, this is a terrible mistake.
 It is just like saying you don’t care if you eat poison as long as it satisfies your hunger this very moment, regardless of what happens afterwards.

 First, before we look at the ingredients, it is important to point out that the information about the manufacturer of Carotone Black Spot Corrector (and other Carotone/ Caro White products) is sketchy or even non-existent.
 We have tried hard to find out the company behind this product, but no information about them is available online – no address, no contact phone number, no email, no website!